General info about removing the Main board from any of these pianos ….

 Slide keyboard cover (if any) shut over the keys so you can see inside piano

-3 – do drawings or photos and make notes of where connectors go
+3 – do drawings or take photos and make notes of where connectors go

 4 – unplug main board connectors - connectors are the same on all except PX111